ajay77381/Terraform/Day-1/01-fundamentals.md

+# What is Terraform ?

+Terraform is a open source infrastructure as a code software tool created by the Hashicorp.
+It enable user to define and provision a data center infrastructure using a high level configuration language know as a hashicorp configuration language or optionally json.

 # Infrastructure as Code(IaC)

 Before the advent of IaC, infrastructure management was typically a manual and time-consuming process.
 System administrators and operations teams had to: